joergen7/cre/README.md

 First, let us clarify what we are about to build.
 Here, we define a zero-order logic as a reduction semantics, i.e., we give a notion of reduction which we apply in an evaluation context to get a small-step operational semantics.

 So, first, we define the syntax of the language.
 Then, we give the notion of reduction and a definition of the evaluation context.
 The interesting part is the small step reduction relation that we create from these building blocks.
-This reduction relation as well as the syntax of programs needs to conform some basic rules in order to be compatible with the CRE.
+This reduction relation as well as the syntax of programs needs to conform some basic rules in order to be compatible with the cfl_re.

 #### Syntax